PostHog/posthog.com/contents/handbook/engineering/how-to-qa.md

 We’ve found that almost every time we do Quality Assurance on something, we find something that would have been confusing/annoying to our users.
 Hence it’s worth doing QA for everything.

-There are very few excpetions to this rule.
+There are very few exceptions to this rule.

 ## What does good QA look like?
 - You understand what has changed